haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 ## Running applications in Pods

+* When a *pod* has multiple containers, all of them run on the *same* worker *node*
+  - *a single pod instance never spans multiple nodes*.

+* This *sharing of namespaces* is exactly how Kubernetes and the container runtime combine containers into pods.

+* *each container always has its own Mount namespace*, giving it its own file system, but when two containers must share a part of the file system, you can add a volume to the pod and mount it into both containers.

 ## Managing the lifecycle of the Pod's containers

 ## Mounting storage volumes into the Pod's containers